-Help Our Sister’s Closet by organizing a clothing or necessity drive for a particular item or set of items.
+Help Our Sister’s Closet by organizing your own clothing or necessity drive for a particular item or set of items.

 - Call on your community.
 Are you part of a book club or church group?
 Work in an office?
-Want to do something fun and different with your friends?
-Figure out the people who can help you collect items and let them spread the word!
+Want to do something fun and different for your birthday or other important life events?
+Gather and inform your group to help and let them spread the word!

-- Decide what you want to donate to us!
+- Focus your efforts by deciding what you want to donate.
 The following items are great for drives:

-- Bras and panties (Bras can be used, panties must be new)
+- Bras and panties (Bras can be used, panties must be new in packaging)

 Volunteering in Our Sister’s Closet